iPalash/leetcode/127/ps.md

 Simple bfs to see if endWord is reachable
 Depth (+1) would be the answer

 Quite slow, can we do better? !TODO

+Best according to lc, seems to be bidrectional bfs